-Report by James White - Parke parkrun visitor
+Report by Adrian Mountford - Exeter Riverside parkrun

-This week 141 people ran, jogged and walked the course, of whom 28 were first timers and 34 recorded new Personal Bests.
-Representatives of 16 different clubs took part
+This week 145 people ran, jogged and walked the course, of whom 30 were first timers and 8 recorded new Personal Bests.
+Representatives of 17 different clubs took part.

 Today's full results and a complete event history can be found on the Parke parkrun Results Page.